Contents

 5. Operating Systems:

-Most blockchain software supports Linux distributions like Ubuntu or CentOS.
-Some also support macOS and Windows.
+Mostly, blockchain software supports Linux distributions, such as Ubuntu or CentOS.
+There is also some support for Mac and Windows.

 Cloud vs. On-Premises